Extreme Championship Wrestling: 1994: Secession from the NWA

 By 1994 ECW was proving to be the strongest member of what remained of the National Wrestling Alliance.
 It was therefore decided by consensus between ECW and the rest of the NWA that ECW's main star, Shane Douglas, would win a tournament to win the vacant NWA Worlds Heavyweight Championship.
 However, unbeknownst to the NWA, ECW operators Tod Gordon and Paul Heyman secretly planned to use the occasion to publicly break from the NWA and relaunch ECW as its own standalone entity.
 Gordon and Heyman had lost faith in the NWA to provide any value to them as wrestling promoters.
 Additionally, instead of offering cooperation and mutual support, other member promotions of the NWA were undermining ECW's business with underhanded tactics, something Gordon and Heyman wanted revenge for.

 At the NWA World Title Tournament held on August 27, 1994, Douglas threw down the NWA World Heavyweight Championship title upon winning it, stating that he did not want to be champion of a "dead promotion" that "died seven years ago."
 He then raised the Eastern Championship Wrestling title belt and declared it to be a World Heavyweight Championship – calling it the only real world title left in professional wrestling.
 When recalling this event years later, Paul Heyman stated the following in a 1998 chat:

 The National Wrestling Alliance was old-school when old-school wasn't hip anymore.
-We wanted to set our mark, we wanted to breakaway from the pack, we wanted to let the world know that we weren't just some independent promotion.
+We wanted to set our mark, we wanted to break away from the pack, we wanted to let the world know that we weren't just some independent promotion.

 NWA representative Dennis Coralluzzo was interviewed after the event and declared that Douglas would be the world champion of the NWA "whether he likes it or not", calling Douglas' actions a "disgrace" and said he would move to have Douglas stripped of both the NWA World Heavyweight Championship and the Eastern Championship Wrestling Heavyweight Championship, as he was "undeserving" of both titles.
 Gordon made the following announcement on the next edition of ECW programming:

 I listened with great interest as the representative of the NWA board of directors took it upon himself to inform you that they have the power to force NWA-Eastern Championship Wrestling not to recognize The Franchise, Shane Douglas, as a world heavyweight champion.
 Well, as of noon today, I have folded NWA-Eastern Championship Wrestling.
 In its place will be ECW- Extreme Championship Wrestling- and we recognize The Franchise, Shane Douglas, as our World Heavyweight Champion.
 And we encourage any wrestler in the world today to come to the ECW to challenge for that belt.
 This is the ECW, Extreme Championship Wrestling, changing the face of professional wrestling.

 Douglas' metaphorical and literal casting down of the NWA and Gordon's subsequent renaming of the promotion were later considered the definitive beginning of Extreme Championship Wrestling as not just an independent promotion, but a prominent player in American professional wrestling.